ilyasotkov/cloud-experiments/hetzner-k3s/README.md

 ## Directory structure

-- `scripts` automation scripts for invoking tasks
+- `scripts`: automation scripts for invoking tasks
-- `terraform` infrastructure code
+- `terraform`: infrastructure code, provisioning nodes, networks, and DNS for nodes
-- `ansible` code for provisioning or upgrading nodes in a cluster
+- `ansible`: code for provisioning or upgrading nodes in a cluster
-- `resources` Kubernetes applications manifests (using Helmfile)
+- `kubernetes`: path with Helmfile manifests
-- `ssh_pubkeys` public keys for SSHing into nodes
+- `ssh_pubkeys`: public keys for SSHing into nodes

 ## Prerequisites